lakshmankumar12/pynotes/python_notes.md

 a.lstrip()
 a.replace(what_to_replace,to_replace_with,[,max])   #bbbbbb

-ord(a)    # gives the ordinal value of a, give just one char as input chr(num)  # inverse of ord
+ord(a)    # gives the ordinal value of a, give just one char as input.
+I.e get the int-value of a char. chr(num)  # inverse of ord

 a.startswith()  # boht accept single str or tuple of strings